Patient Advocacy Groups

 So how can we work together to share the ‘real’ patient experience?

 We encourage patients and patient groups to share their stories and experiences either by writing their own blog or being interviewed by our CEO or one of our ambassadors.
 Articles on our news feed include: spinal muscular atrophy, CSID, small vessel vasculitis, ornithine transcarbamylase deficiency; spontaneous coronary artery dissection and kawasaki disease to name but a few!
-If you would like to contribute to our news posts, please get in touch with email@example.com
+If you would like to contribute to our news posts, please read our guidelines and then get in touch with email@example.com or complete this form

 Our events area is a great place to promote your events that are suitable for a medical audience.